-- For fentanyl, it takes approximately 12-24 hours to achieve maximum dosage, which is then maintained for an average of 17 hours.
-A 72-hour matrix patch is also available.
+- For fentanyl, it takes approximately 12-24 hours to achieve maximum dosage.
+Patches are replaced every 72 hours.

 - Transdermal patches are mainly used for patients who are intolerant of oral medication, comply poorly with oral medication, or who react unfavourably to other opioids.